chloeloveland/obsidian-backup/Computer Science/1033 Data Science/Relational Data model.md

-- The relational model represents a database as a collection of relations
+- The relational model represents a database as a collection of [[relation|relations]]
-- A relation is made up of:
+- A database is a collection of relations
-	- **Instance**: simply a table with rows and columns
-		- Rows are records
-		- Columns are fields / attributes
-	- **[[Schema]]**: specifies name of relation, plus name and type of each column